- Chart

 Disclaimers:

-This analysis is for informational purposes only and does not constitute financial advice.
-Market conditions and company performance are subject to change.
-Consult with a financial professional before making any investment decisions.
+This JSON output is for informational purposes only and should not be considered financial advice.
+Market share data and financial metrics are estimates and subject to change.
+Past performance is not indicative of future results.
+Investors should conduct their own due diligence before making any investment decisions.

 AI Summarization is directionally correct and might not be accurate.